jmcurran/IBSAR-Prog/05-Posters.Rmd

 <p></p>
 ## On Testing Marginal Homogeneity For Square Contingency Tables With Ordinal Categories {-}
 <p style="text-align:center">
-Kouji Tahata</br>
+Kouji Tahata<br>
-Tokyo University of Science</br>
+Tokyo University of Science<br>
 </p>
 For the analysis of square contingency tables with ordered categories, the marginal homogeneity model, which indicates the row marginal distribution is equal to the column marginal distribution, were considered.
 Stuart (1955) proposed the test statistics (denoted by Q) for the marginal homogeneity model.
 However it does not use the information of the category ordering.
 Agresti (1983) compared between Q and the Mann-Whitney test about the power by simulations.
 In this paper, we consider some measures to represent the degree of departure from the marginal homogeneity.
 For example, Tomizawa, Miyamoto and Ashihara (2003) and Tahata, Iwashita and Tomizawa (2008).
 In the situation given by Agresti (1983), we compare between Q and test based on these measures about the power.
 <p></p>
 ## A Factor Analytic Approach To Modelling Disease Progression Across Leaf Layers And Time {-}
 <p style="text-align:center">
-Alison Kelly, Clayton Forknall, Greg Platz, and Lisle Snyman</br>
+Alison Kelly, Clayton Forknall, Greg Platz, and Lisle Snyman<br>
-Queensland Department of Agriculture and Fisheries</br>
+Queensland Department of Agriculture and Fisheries<br>
 </p>
 Controlling and limiting the impact of foliar diseases is a challenge faced by the Australian grains industry.
 Foliar diseases compromise and destroy photosynthetic area, thus limiting plant resources and adversely affecting crop productivity.
 Such diseases often infect the lower leaf layers of plants early in the season and, dependent on their compatibility with the host and environment, progress towards the topmost leaf layers over time.